geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The emblazon'd shields, the armour's burnish'd blaze,

-And lances glittering in the morning rays :
+And lances glittering in the morning rays:

 Seldom I turn'd to trace the alter'd scene,

-When evening closes on the empurpled green ;
+When evening closes on the empurpled green;

 When dim with dust and blood their bright array,

-And cold the hearts that panted for the fray ;
+And cold the hearts that panted for the fray;

 Yet when my weeping mother urged her lord 690